Lewis Collins: Move into television

-While appearing in The Farm at the Royal Court in 1973 Collins received an offer for his first television role in the British Broadcasting Corporation's police drama Z Cars.
-His first major television role was in Granada Television's comedy series The Cuckoo Waltz from 1975 to 1977 in the role of Gavin Rumsey, alongside his landlord played by David Roper and landlady Diane Keen, whom his character was constantly trying to seduce.
+While appearing in The Farm at the Royal Court in 1973 Collins received an offer for his first television role in the British Broadcasting Corporation's police drama Z-Cars.
+His first major television role was in Granada Television's comedy series The Cuckoo Waltz from 1975 to 1977 in the role of Gavin Rumsey, alongside his landlord played by David Roper and landlady Diane Keen.
 By the mid-1970s he was regularly appearing on British television dramas in multiple roles.

 The Professionals (1977–1983)

-In 1976, the dramatist and television producer Brian Clemens wrote a new British television crime-action drama series entitled The Professionals, modelled on the success of the hit American television series Starsky and Hutch.
+In 1976, the dramatist and television producer Brian Clemens created a new British television crime-action drama series entitled The Professionals, modelled on the success of the hit American television series Starsky and Hutch.
 It was also intended to be a more realistic follow-up to a prior successful television series that he had just produced about government agents entitled The New Avengers.

 As with the previous series, Clemens planned to have a split leads casting arrangement for the new show.
-Having cast the actor Martin Shaw, Clemens found in the first week of filming that the initial partnership he had arranged for the recording of the pilot episode with the actor Anthony Andrews lacked personal on-screen chemistry due to the similarity of the acting styles of Andrews and Shaw.
-He thought of Collins as an alternative after seeing a recently filmed episode of The New Avengers, in which Collins and Shaw (both trained at LAMDA) had appeared alongside one another and there had been a noticeable dynamic tension between them, both in their acting style and off-screen private personalities.
+Having already cast the actor Martin Shaw Clemens found in the first week of filming that the initial partnership he had arranged for the recording of the pilot episode with their first choice of actor, Anthony Andrews was not working out.
+The producers quickly found that the duo lacked personal on-screen chemistry due to the similarity of the acting styles of Andrews and Shaw, therefore a decision was made to recast Shaw's role with another actor.
+He had thought of Collins as an alternative after seeing a recently filmed episode of The New Avengers, in which Collins and Shaw (both trained at LAMDA) had appeared alongside one another and there had been a noticeable dynamic tension between them, both in their acting style and off-screen private personalities.
 After a screen test of Collins, he replaced Anthony Andrews as 'William Bodie'.
 Although not getting on particularly well with one another personally, the good-humoured antagonism and bravado between Collins and Shaw on-screen worked well and the series was highly successful on British television for the next six years, making household names of them both.
 The production came to an end in 1981, although new episodes continued to be shown onscreen until early 1983.

 Military career

 Collins was a private in the 10th Battalion Parachute Regiment of the British Army (a Territorial Army unit) from 1979 to 1983.
-In 1983, he applied to join the Territorial SAS, but was rejected because of his celebrity status, despite passing the entrance tests.
-From 15 to 23 March 1980 Collins with several volunteers from the Parachute Regiment, along with the British boxer John Conteh, took part in a forced march in military service conditions from London to Liverpool up the A41 road, the funds raised from the event being donated to a charity for disabled children.
+In 1983, he applied to join the Territorial SAS, but was refused because of his celebrity status.
+From 15 to 23 March 1980 Collins with several volunteers from the Parachute Regiment, along with the boxer John Conteh, took part in a loaded march in military service conditions from London to Liverpool up the A41 road, the funds raised from the event being donated to a charity for disabled children.